Daniel22S/collector-app/README.md

  - Each item should have something I can click on to delete an item from the collection
  - It should be clear what I need to click on to delete an item.
 <hr>

+### ID: 2-5
 As a user ...<br>
 ...
-I want to upload an image when adding an item that shows or represents that item ...
+I want to upload an image when adding an item that shows or represents that item<br>
+...
 So that I can see what the item looks like

 Acceptance criteria: